KitchenTableCoders/kitchentablecoders.github.com/_posts/2013-11-23-javascript-survivor.md

 class will show you how to write clean client side JavaScript using jQuery, Underscore and JavaScript Templates.
 We'll emphasize good functional style to manage code complexity.
-We'll also cover how to use browser based developer tools effectively and useful approaches for cross browser testing (shaking fist at Internet Explorer).
-Expect to leave the class with tools to write JavaScript fearlessly.
+We'll also cover how to use browser based developer tools effectively and demonstrate useful approaches for cross browser testing (shakes fist at Internet Explorer).
+Expect to leave the class with adequate tools to write JavaScript fearlessly when backed into a corner.

 ### Prerequisites